Tag: Trump

 “Those are strong words,” moderator Chuck Todd interjected while asking Sanders whether he can work with a liar.

 Yes of course they’re strong words, but seeing as how they’re obviously true, since Trump barfs out blatant lies on Twitter daily, so what if they’re strong words?
-Why should we tiptoe around … Read the rest
+Why should we tiptoe around the truth while Trump lies himself blue?
+Why is the onus on everyone else instead of on him?
+It’s not our duty to use a euphemism, it’s his duty to stop lying.

 Trump and his puppets are still telling lies about voter fraud.